What is HP car finance?

 2. Get the car 🚗

 With the money you need, you can buy the car you want and spread the cost.
-In some cases, a dealership will offer its own direct HP agreement while, in others, a car finance company will pay the dealership directly on your behalf.
+In some cases, a dealership will offer its own direct HP agreement; in others, a car finance company will pay the dealership directly on your behalf.
 While you're the registered keeper, you'll be responsible for insurance, servicing, repairs, and anything else associated with the car or your driving.

 3. Make fixed payments 📅